Clastify logo

 Average SAT Score

-The SAT average score for undergraduate admissions at the University of California, San Diego is 1360.
-This figure provides a benchmark for prospective applicants, indicating the competitive academic environment of the institution.
+The SAT average score for University of California, San Diego is 1360.
+This figure provides a benchmark for applicants to gauge their competitiveness for undergraduate admissions.
+There are no additional disclosed statistics available.

 SAT Score Range